-The Investment Adviser has determined specific metrics and quantitative thresholds for what constitutes significant harm to screen PAI indicators that are relevant to the investment, using third-party data.
+The investment manager has determined specific metrics and quantitative thresholds for what constitutes significant harm to screen PAI indicators that are relevant to the investment, using third-party data.
 The thresholds are set: (i) on an absolute value basis; (ii) on a relative basis in the context of the investment universe; or (iii) using pass/fail scores.
 Different metrics or thresholds may apply to issuers located in developed markets and in emerging markets, respectively.
-This is intended to reflect the different extent to which the Investment Adviser deems that meeting minimum sustainability standards in these markets is currently achievable.
-In addition, different relative thresholds may apply to similar indicators: for

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. example, the Investment Adviser currently applies a lower threshold to determine significant adverse impact with respect to scope 3 emissions intensity as compared to scope 1 and 2 emissions intensity.
+This is intended to reflect the different extent to which the investment manager deems that meeting minimum sustainability standards in these markets is currently achievable.
+In addition, different relative thresholds may apply to similar indicators: for example, the investment manager currently applies a lower threshold to determine significant adverse impact with respect to scope 3 emissions intensity as compared to scope 1 and 2 emissions intensity.
 This is because: (i) companies have less control over their indirect emissions; and (ii) data estimates for scope 3 emissions, which currently prevail over reported data compared to scope 1 and 2 emissions, may result in a less accurate PAI assessment.

-The Investment Adviser may use reasonable proxy indicators sourced from third parties to address the current lack of data for certain PAI indicators.
-The Investment Adviser's use of proxy indicators will be kept under review and will be replaced by PAI data from third-party data providers, when the Investment Adviser determines that sufficiently reliable data has become available.
+The investment manager may use reasonable proxy indicators sourced from third parties to address the current lack of data for certain PAI indicators.
+The investment manager's use of proxy indicators will be kept under review and will be replaced by PAI data from third-party data providers, when the investment manager determines that sufficiently reliable data has become available.

-The Investment Adviser generally conducts the PAI assessment at the issuer level.
+The investment manager generally conducts the PAI assessment at the issuer level.
 However, where appropriate the assessment may be done at the security level in whole or in part.
-For instance, in the case of Sustainable Bonds, as defined above, the PAI indicators that are directly related to the sustainability factors targeted by the bond's use of proceeds will be assessed at the security level, through the Investment Adviser's proprietary Sustainable Bond Evaluation Framework.
-As an example, the Fund may invest in a Green Bond issued by a utility company that has a negative assessment of the PAI indicators related to GHG emissions and/or GHG intensity, as long as the Investment Adviser evaluates that the issuer has a credible strategy to reduce its GHG emissions, and that the Green Bond specifically contributes towards such goal.
+For instance, in the case of Sustainable Bonds, as defined above, the PAI indicators that are directly related to the sustainability factors targeted by the bond's use of proceeds will be assessed at the security level.
+As an example, the fund may invest in a Green Bond issued by a utility company that has a negative assessment of the PAI indicators related to GHG emissions and/or GHG intensity, as long as the investment manager evaluates that the issuer has a credible strategy to reduce its GHG emissions, and that the Green Bond specifically contributes towards such goal.
 Other PAI indicators that are unrelated to the Sustainable Bond's use of proceeds are still assessed at the issuer level.

-The Fund's PAI assessment is supported, on a qualitative basis, by the Investment Adviser's engagement with selected issuers on their corporate governance practices, as well as on other material sustainability issues related to the SDGs, in line with the Investment Adviser's Fixed Income Engagement Strategy, available on www.morganstanley.com/im.
+The fund's PAI assessment is supported, on a qualitative and non-binding basis, by the investment manager's engagement with selected issuers on their corporate governance practices, as well as on other material sustainability issues, in line with the investment manager's Fixed Income Engagement Strategy, available on www.morganstanley.com/im.